robclark56/bitcoinPay-PHP/README.md

 ## Features ##
 * Modular code
+* Support for:
-* Timeout support
+  * Timeout
-* QR Code support
+  * QR Code
-* Copy support
+  * Copy to clipboard
   * Error handling
-* Payment Received support
+  * Payment Received
-* Optional parament support (e.g. mainnet/testnet for crypto payments)
+  * Optional parameters  (e.g. mainnet/testnet for crypto payments)

 If want to tip me you can use my LightningTip as below.
 (_https_ not used as this is hosted on a free web server without SSL certificates.
 You will not be entering any sensitive data.)